Joe Philbin: College

 From 1984 to 2002, Philbin coached at the collegiate level.
 As the offensive coordinator, he helped win an NCAA Division III Football Championship with Allegheny College in 1990.
 In 1998, he was offered the position of head football coach at his alma mater, Washington & Jefferson, but turned down the position to coach at Iowa.
-He served under Kirk Ferentz at Iowa from 1999–2002.
+He served under Kirk Ferentz at Iowa from 1999 to 2002.

 Green Bay Packers

 In 2003, Philbin joined the Green Bay Packers coaching staff.
-He spent nine years in Green Bay.
-During his tenure as offensive coordinator (2007–2011), the Packers offense ranked in the top 10 in the NFL for points scored and total yards every year, including their 2010 Super Bowl-winning season.
+During his tenure as offensive coordinator (2007–2011), the Packers' offense ranked in the top 10 of the NFL for points scored and total yards each season, including their 2010 Super Bowl-winning season.

 Miami Dolphins

-In January 2012, Philbin was named the tenth head coach of the Miami Dolphins, beating out interim coach Todd Bowles and Denver Broncos offensive coordinator Mike McCoy, who were the other two finalists for the job.
-Philbin praised the Dolphins as a team with a "strong nucleus to build around," and the "passion" of the fans, players and management.
+On January 20, 2012, Philbin was named the tenth head coach of the Miami Dolphins, beating out interim coach Todd Bowles and Denver Broncos offensive coordinator Mike McCoy, who were the other two finalists for the job.
+Philbin praised the Dolphins as a team with a "strong nucleus to build around," as well as the "passion" of the fans, players and management.
 Dolphins owner Stephen M. Ross stated that Philbin has all of the attributes that he was looking for in a head coach.
-Philbin guided the team to a 24–28 record during his time as the Dolphins head coach, unable to lead it to a winning record or make the playoffs.
-Through his first three seasons, the offense improved from a ranking of 27 to 11, but the defense slid from 7th to 20th.
+Philbin guided the team to a 24–28 record during his time as the Dolphins head coach, unable to lead them to a winning record or make the postseason.
+Through his first three seasons, the offense improved from ranking of 27th to 11th, while the defense slid from 7th to 20th.
 Philbin was fired by the Dolphins after a 1–3 start to the 2015 season.
 Reaction about the end of Philbin's tenure was met favorably by most fans and media alike.
 Tight ends coach Dan Campbell replaced Philbin as the team's interim head coach.

 Indianapolis Colts

 Philbin was hired by the Colts as offensive line and assistant head coach ahead of the 2016 season.
-He replaced Hal Hunter, who was let go following the 2015 campaign.
+He replaced Hal Hunter, who was let go following their 2015 campaign.

 Return to Packers

-On January 10, 2018, Philbin was hired by the Green Bay Packers to once again serve as offensive coordinator, which he previously did from 2007 until 2011 when he was hired as the Dolphins head coach.
+On January 10, 2018, Philbin was hired by the Green Bay Packers to serve his second stint as their offensive coordinator (2007 to 2011.)

-On December 2, 2018, after a 17–20 Packers home loss to the 2–9 Arizona Cardinals (their first home loss to the Cardinals in 69 years), Philbin was named interim head coach of the Packers, after Mike McCarthy was fired.
-He was not retained under new head coach Matt LaFleur.
+On December 2, 2018, after a 17–20 Packers home loss to the 2–9 Arizona Cardinals (their first home loss to the Cardinals in 69 years), Philbin was named interim head coach of the Packers after Mike McCarthy was fired.
+He turned down an opportunity to stay on the staff in a different role, with the Packers hiring Matt LaFleur to take over head coaching responsibilities the following season.

 Dallas Cowboys

 On January 9, 2020, Philbin was hired by the Dallas Cowboys as their new offensive line coach.
-The move reunited Philbin with new Cowboys head coach Mike McCarthy, whom Philbin served as an assistant to with the Green Bay Packers from 2006 to 2011 and again in 2018 before McCarthy's firing.
+The move reunited Philbin with former Packers HC Mike McCarthy, who became the current Cowboys head coach.
+Philbin served as his assistant on the Green Bay Packers from 2006 to 2011, and again in 2018 before McCarthy's firing.

-Philbin was among five Cowboys coaches let go at the conclusion of the 2022 season.
+Philbin was among five Cowboys coaches dismissed at the conclusion of the 2022 season.